Child and Adult sexual exploitation

-Sexual exploitation of children and young people under 18 involves exploitative situations, contexts and relationships where the young person receives ‘something’ (e.g. food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money) as a result of the young person performing sexual activities or having sexual activities performed on them by another.
+Sexual exploitation involves someone taking advantage of a child or adult sexually, for their own benefit through threats, bribes, violence, and humiliation.
+Sexual exploitation of children and young people under 18 involves exploitative situations, and relationships where the victim receives ‘something’ (e.g. food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money) as a result of the victim performing sexual activities or having sexual activities performed on them by another.

 Crime Prevention Information

 Additionally, it may also be useful for you to have advice on crime prevention that may help you to protect yourself in the future.
 You can find lots of useful information on local crime prevention by clicking here: https://www.staffordshire.police.uk/crimeprevention